-Portable generators can provide emergency electrical power to a home when the main power source, such as the national grid, goes out.
-They convert mechanical or chemical energy into electrical energy by forcing electrons from the external source through an electrical circuit.
-To do this, you need to connect the generator to your home circuit breaker panel with a transfer switch or interlock device, allowing the generator to power a full circuit rather than plugging devices on demand.
+Portable generators are a great way to provide emergency electrical power to your home when the main power source, such as the national grid, goes out.
+They convert mechanical or chemical energy into electrical energy by forcing electrons from an external source through an electrical circuit.
+A portable generator can operate most, if not all, of the appliances in your home, depending on your power and energy needs.
 You don't have to power all the appliances in your home, but only essential services such as lighting, TV, refrigerator, etc.

 Stoves, air conditioners, dryers, and others use too much energy to be powered by a typical portable generator.
 To connect the generator to your home circuit breaker panel, you need a transfer switch or interlock device.
 This allows the generator to power a full circuit rather than plugging devices on demand.
 For your recreational vehicle, a 3000 watt silent inverter generator will be ideal for operating your TV, air conditioner, lighting circuits and refrigerator.

 Before connecting a portable generator to your home, place it as far away from your home as possible to avoid fire or carbon monoxide poisoning.
 Once the generator is running, go to its circuit breaker, turn off the power grid switch, and turn on the generator main line switch.
 If you haven't already installed it, you should choose a location away from any of your home's openings, such as doors and windows, to prevent generator fumes from entering your home.
 Even though most inverters are too small to run on an entire house, they come with a parallel capacity, which means you can double your total power by using two inverter generators in parallel.